Mudhasheer-S/expenseTracker/Readme.md

 # 📲 Android SMS Expense Tracker

 An intelligent offline Android app that automatically reads SMS transaction messages and tracks your expenses.
 It extracts amounts, merchants, and categorizes transactions — learning over time for recurring merchants.
+Track the group spend with friends.
 Built with Room, MVVM, and Java/Kotlin (customizable).

 ---